Hochfrequenz/python_template_repository/README.md

 At the moment I am not totally sure that it is the best practise, but it's getting the job done.

 5. Enjoy 🤗

+## Publishing on PyPI
+This repository contains all necessary CI steps to publish any project created from it on PyPI.
+It just requires some manual adjustments/settings dependening on your project:
+1. Fill out the metadata in the [`pyproject.toml`](pyproject.toml); Namely the package name and the dependencies which should be in sync with your `requirements.in`.
+2. Uncomment the lines in [`.github/workflows/python-publish.yml`](.github/workflows/python-publish.yml)
+3. In [your PyPI account create a new API token](https://pypi.org/manage/account/#api-tokens).
+You have to create a token valid for your entire accout first, only when the initial push happend, you can create a new token whose scope is limited to this project.
+4. Copy the token and paste it as a new repository secret under `github.com/your-username/your-reponame/settings/secrets/actions/new`.
+The secrets name should be `PYPI_API_TOKEN` as in the last line of the workflow file you edited in step 2.
+5. Now create a release by clicking on "Create new release" in the right Github sidebar (or visit `github.com/your-username/your-reponame/releases/new`).
+This should trigger the workflow (see the "Actions" tab of your repo).
+6. Check if the action failed.
+If it suceeded your PyPI account should now show the new project.
+It might take some minutes until the package can be installed via `pip install packagename` because the index has to be updated.
+7. Now create another PyPI token with limited scope and update the Github repository secret accordingly.

 ## Contribute